Reinvigorated Pulisic coming out of his shell to fire Chelsea to top-four finish | Goal.com

 Since football returned, Pulisic averages 3.7 shots per game compared to 3.1 beforehand.
 Of those efforts, 2.3 per 90 minutes have been on target through June compared to 1.1 earlier in the campaign.

-Of course the sample size of the past fortnight is much smaller, but the signs are that Pulisic is heeding his manager's words ahead of increased competition arriving over the summer.
+Of course the sample size of the past two weeks is much smaller, but the signs are that Pulisic is heeding his manager's words ahead of increased competition arriving over the summer.

 Both Timo Werner and Hakim Ziyech have experience of playing off the left-hand side, and as such Pulisic faces a fight to hold down a regular starting berth heading into 2020-21.